 Traditionally the chicken is fried in lard.
-However, corn oil, peanut oil, canola oil or vegetable oil are also frequently used.
+However, corn oil, peanut oil, canola oil, or vegetable oil are also frequently used.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL FRIED CHICKEN DAY

-Invite some friends over, make some fried chicken and share photos on social media using #NationalFriedChickenDay.
+Try this fried chicken recipe!
+Invite some friends over, make some fried chicken, and share photos on social media using #NationalFriedChickenDay.

-Within our research, we were unable to find the origin of National Fried Chicken Day.
+We were unable to find the origin of National Fried Chicken Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!